pism/pism/doc/sphinx/simplified-geometry.rst

 first generate a bash script, then use it to do a run which takes about 20 minutes, and then generate an image in ``.png`` format.
 Note that step 7 is in the middle of the experiment.
-It is shown in Figure :numref:`fig-MISMIPmodel1exper1aA7` (left).
+It is shown in :numref:`fig-MISMIPmodel1exper1aA7` (left).

 .. figure:: profileA7 profileA7-M3